 Tablets represent a unique, efficient and engaging way to deliver training.
 They’re somewhat of a middle-ground between e-Learning that has to be done on a desktop or laptop computer, and modules available on a mobile phone.

 Using an iPad or another type of tablet is advantageous because it offers a larger screen than training on a smartphone, yet it’s obviously mobile and can be on-the-go with employees.

-While it’s beneficial to almost any industry, some of the industries that are embracing employee tablet training most quickly and widely include retail, restaurants and hospitality, and those reliant on sales professionals who are often never in one location for long, but still need to receive training and educational materials.
-Tablet and mobile-based training is generally great for customer-centric positions in which the employee is expected to provide information quickly or even immediately.
+While it’s beneficial to almost any industry, some of the industries that are embracing employee tablet training most quickly and widely include retail, restaurants and hospitality, and those reliant on sales professionals who are often never in one location for long but still need to receive training and educational materials.
+Tablet and mobile-based training are generally great for customer-centric positions in which the employee is expected to provide information quickly or even immediately.

 It can also raise the quality of training for field workers.

 It’s ideally suited to gamification, which is one of the biggest trends in e-Learning and corporate training at the moment.
 Tablets are inherently designed to support gamification, and it creates a natural fit between the games you’re including as part of training and your employees’ level of comfort and familiarity with such a concept.

 When introduced on a tablet, training games can become part of an employee’s’ regular routine pretty quickly, which can help training be more effective and can also improve retention and engagement.

 For employers who are willing to embrace the concept of employees training on tablets, we put together some of our top tips and tidbits to help you along the way.